ARMmbed/mbed-os-5-docs/docs/tutorials/td-tutorial.md

 ### Verify data in Treasure Data

-Go to the [Database list in Treasure data](https://console.treasuredata.com/app/databases), and open the `test_database` you created earlier.
+Go to the [Database list in Treasure Data](https://console.treasuredata.com/app/databases), and open the `test_database` you created earlier.
 You can see the data from the board in the database.
 There is a 3- to 5-minute delay from when the data is sent to the database until the visualization system lets you see it, so please be patient, and wait for it to arrive.
 Be sure to refresh the page.

 <span class="notes">**Note:** The database tab shows how much data you have in the database and gives a few samples, but it does not show all your data.
 For that, you need to run queries.</span>

 ### Run queries

-Now that you have data in Treasure data, it's time to analyze and use the data.
+Now that you have data in Treasure Data, it's time to analyze and use the data.

 1. Go to the [Queries tab] (https://console.treasuredata.com/app/queries/editor).
 2. Select the `test_database`, and run some queries.
-To learn more about how to run queries, please read the [Treasure Data documentation](https://support.treasuredata.com/hc/en-us/articles/360001457427-Presto-Query-Engine-Introduction).
+To learn more about how to run queries, please read the [Treasure Data documentation](https://support.treasuredata.com/hc/en-us/articles/360007995693).

 #### Select all fields